cardano-foundation/CIPs/CIP-treasury-contribution/CIP-treasury-contribution.md

    Page 33 of the document that corresponds to page 34 of the pdf file, chapter 5.2 Parameters

    1. At the fourth bullet point the sentence:
 	   The fraction tau [0, 1] of rewards going to the treasury.

-      changes into:
+      changes to:

      	The fraction tau [0, 1] of distributed rewards going to the treasury.

    Page 35 of the document that corresponds to page 36 of the pdf file, chapter 5.4.4 Treasury

    1. The first sentence of the chapter:
 	   A fraction tau of the rewards pot for each epoch will go to the treasury.

-      changes into:
+      changes to:

 	   A fraction tau of distributed rewards for each epoch will go to the treasury.

    Page 37 of the document that corresponds to page 38 of the pdf file, chapter 5.5.3 Pool Rewards

-   1. At the paragraph that starts with "The actual rewards tkae the apparent performance ...", after the reward formula we add: where actual rewards distributed to the pool will be reduced by the treasury contribution and are given by pf(s,sigma) * (1 - tau) and pool contribution to the treasury is given by pf(s,sigma) * tau.
+   1. At the paragraph that starts with "The actual rewards take the apparent performance ...", after the reward formula the following sentence is added: where actual rewards distributed to the pool will be reduced by the treasury contribution and are given by pf(s,sigma) * (1 - tau) and pool contribution to the treasury is given by pf(s,sigma) * tau.

-   2. At the end of the page before the sentence "The diffence R ..." (character "E" in following formula must be considered as sigma summation notation for pools)
+   2. At the end of the page, before the sentence "The difference R ..." following sentence is added (character "E" in following formula must be considered as sigma summation notation with regard to pools):
 	     The sum of pools treasury contributions E(pf(s,sigma) * tau) will be sent to treasury.

    Page 44 of the document that corresponds to page 45 of the pdf file, chapter 5.10.4 Tau